qwertie/learn-react/docs/tutorial-4.md

 z = undefined; // Allowed!
 ~~~

-If you're new to JavaScript, you're probably wondering what `null` and `undefined` are (or why they are two different things) - that's a hard question that I can dodge because I promised to tell you about _TypeScript_ and null/undefined are _JavaScript_ things.
+If you're new to JavaScript, you're probably wondering what `null` and `undefined` are (or [why they are two different things](https://stackoverflow.com/questions/5076944/what-is-the-difference-between-null-and-undefined-in-javascript)) - well, I promised to tell you about _TypeScript_ and null/undefined are _JavaScript_ things.
 Ha!
+But I will say that personally I don't use `null` very much; I find convenient to use `undefined` consistently to avoid worrying about the distinction. `undefined` is the default value of new variables, and function parameters that were not provided by the caller, and it's the value you get if you read a property  that doesn't exist on an object.
+By contrast, JavaScript itself rarely uses `null` for any purpose, so it only appears if you use it in your code.)

-Anyway, many people (including me) are of the opinion that allowing _any_ variable to be null/undefined was a terrible idea, so TypeScript 2.0 [allows you to take away that permission](https://blog.mariusschulz.com/2016/09/27/typescript-2-0-non-nullable-types) with the `"strictNullChecks": true` compiler option in tsconfig.json.
+Anyway, many people (including me) are of the opinion that allowing _any_ variable to be null/undefined was a bad idea, so TypeScript 2.0 [allows you to take away that permission](https://blog.mariusschulz.com/2016/09/27/typescript-2-0-non-nullable-types) with the `"strictNullChecks": true` compiler option in tsconfig.json.
 Instead you would write

     let z: number | null = 26;